paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

   - `key` (optional): String containing a hexadecimal-encoded key prefix.
 Only the storage entries whose key starts with the provided prefix are returned.
 If this field is not present, the storage difference is calculated for all keys of the trie.
   - `returnType`: String equal to one of: `value`, `hash`, `none`.
+    - When `value` is provided, the `value` field is present in the result.
+    - When `hash` is provided, the `hash` field is present in the result.
+    - When `none` is provided, neither the `value` nor the `hash` field is present in the result.
   - `childTrieKey` (optional): String containing the hexadecimal-encoded key of the child trie of the "default" namespace.
-This field is only present when the `trieType` field is set to `childTrie`.
 If this field is not present, the storage difference is calculated for the main storage trie.

 **Return value**: A JSON object.